 rules and regulations

-Today the Preserve is over 3,000 acres and public recreation activities include passive recreational activities such as fishing, fly-fishing, rock climbing, hiking, wildlife observation, and dog walking.
+Today, the Preserve is 2,671 acres and public recreation activities include passive recreational activities such as fishing, fly-fishing, rock climbing, hiking, wildlife observation, and dog walking.

-The Button Rock Management Plan will provide specific management direction in the areas of:
+The Button Rock Preserve Management Plan provides specific management direction in the areas of:

 Talking Together is a discussion forum.
 Please share your thoughts and comments on this topic respectfully.